Ibrahim-Maiga/Portfolio/content/home/experience.md

         * Recommend different systems, architectures, and data storage technologies to support data-driven solutions.
         * Develop and deploy complete machine learning/deep learning production systems for a variety of industry use cases that meet the needs of a specific operational/business process.
         * Assess and apply appropriate mathematical models, algorithms, tools, and frameworks to develop A.I.-enabled, industry-specific solutions.
-        * Design and present A.I. solutions effectively to stakeholders through the use of data visualizations.
+        * Design and present A.I. solutions effectively to stakeholders with data visualizations.
         * Apply legal, ethical, privacy, and security-related standards and considerations in data science projects in a manner that protects privacy and confidentiality, addresses data bias and transparency, and ensures data integrity.
         * Implement artificial intelligence systems on time and budget using best practices and strategies in design thinking, project management, and lifecycle management.
   - title: Financial Analyst